Azraul/School-Webbutveckling.Pro01/README.md

 # Webbutveckling (2018)
 ###### PROJECT - Course Project
-Final project in course Webbutveckling, which was the first course we took @Arcada in webdesign.
+Final project in course Webbutveckling, which was the first course we took @Arcada in web design.
 My only prior experience to this project was a small course in high school with <html> done with notepad and paperback instructions back in 2006.

 ## Installation
 Just download and open!